ExquizeNyx/graduation_project/README.md

 Library versions needed to run the notebook are in library_packages.txt

 ## License:
 Distributed under MIT license.
-See the file licence.md for more information.
+See the file LICENSE for more information.

 ## Contact Information:
 For questions feel free to reach out to me at a.h.van.den.broek@st.hanze.nl or anna.vandenbroek@hotmail.com .